weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 LLVM's rich error handling doesn't go that way.
 It defines a common base class for the error payload and gets away without error types in the signatures of its wrappers `llvm::Error` and `llvm::Expected<T>`.

-Substantiating this focal detail, rather then generalizing it, allows the library to provide seasoned tooling around its basic entities, which I consider a compelling benefit, because we don't write code for the sake of error handling.
+Substantiating this focal detail, rather then generalizing it, allows the library to provide seasoned tooling around its basic entities.
+I consider that a compelling benefit, because we don't write code for the sake of error handling.
 I think _simple_ and _compact_ are the most appreciated properties in this problem domain.

 A common base class for error types makes it easy to provide special-case implementations: